Get the FREE one-click dictionary software for Windows

 Verb: lip (lipped,lipping) lip

-1. Touch with the lips
+1. Touch or caress with the lips

-Derived forms: lips, lipped, lipping
+Derived forms: lipped, lipping, lips

-Type of: articulator, border, comeback, counter, edge, external body part, margin, perimeter, plant part, plant structure, rejoinder, replication, retort, return, riposte
+Type of: articulator, border, comeback, counter, edge, external body part, margin, perimeter, plant part, plant structure, rejoinder, retort, return, riposte

 Part of: mouth, vessel